Borivoj/computational-economic-simulation/README.md

 Open file simulation.m in MATLAB and run it.
 When propted to change working directory, click yes.
 A GUI window should appear.
 Click "Run" in the right bottom corner to start the simulation.

-You can change many parameters of the simulation, either in GUI (click "Apply" after making a chnage) or by modifying setup.m file.
+You can change various parameters of the simulation, either in GUI (click "Apply" after making a chnage) or by modifying setup.m file.

 Tested with MATLAB 2021b (debian 11 - amd64) and 2022a (maci64)